cboettig/ews-review/manuscript-w-refs.md

 impractical in most natural systems.
-Another approach is to assume the saddle-node mechanism applies to a limited set of systems that have well-studied examples, such as lakes undergoing eutrophication (Scheffer et al. 2001), lakes with 'trophic-triangle' cascade mechanisms (Carpenter and Kitchell 1996, Walters2001; Carpenter et al. 2008), forest/savannah transitions (Staver et al.
+Another approach is to assume the saddle-node mechanism applies to a limited set of systems that have well-studied examples, such as lakes undergoing eutrophication (Scheffer et al. 2001), lakes with 'trophic-triangle' cascade mechanisms (Carpenter and Kitchell 1996, Walters and Kitchell 2001, Carpenter et al. 2008), forest/savannah transitions (Staver et al. 2011, Hirota et al. 2011), and rangeland transitions (Walker1993;
-2011, Hirota et al. 2011), and rangeland transitions (Walker1993; Anderies et al. 2002).
+Anderies et al. 2002).
 Fitting simplified saddle-node models to past regime shifts (Boettiger and Hastings 2012a) in less well-understood systems may provide evidence for the mechanism.
 However, care must be taken to specify sufficient alternative models.

 CSD alone cannot be used as evidence of regime shifts.
 In some cases, it will be present when no transition is approaching.
 In other cases, regime shifts occur